 Despite this, diversity and inclusion is still very much a work in progress.
 Only 100 of last year’s Fortune 500 list share data about the gender or ethnicity of their employees.

-What better opportunity to embrace the power of diversity in 2020 than on 21 May – the World Day for Cultural Diversity.
+What better opportunity to embrace the power of diversity than on 21 May – the World Day for Cultural Diversity.
 Here's why and how to celebrate diversity and inclusion in your workplace this year.